-We are going to look at the equipment setup needed to make an short (or possibly a feature) film.
+We are going to look at the equipment setup needed to make a short (or possibly a feature) indie film.
 The setup we are looking at will give you the best quality production for the lowest cost.

 The configuration is a camera, separate audio collection and some lights.